 We manage to allay some of our travel expenses by working on the go.
 However travel blogging is a lifestyle choice, one that doesn’t suit everyone!
 If you’re not inclined to spend more than half your day photographing, writing, responding to comments and queries, or working on a website (we adore the ritual of blogging but I know it can get tedious if you’re not passionate about it!) there’s some good news for you too – travelling extensively is actually a lot cheaper than you expect it to be!
 Check out our guide to Bali to see how you can live off £800 in South East Asia even when you choose mid-range accommodation, splurge a little every now and then, and spend a fair bit on meals.
 If you’re on a shoestring budget, then you can easily survive off £300-400/month in South-East Asia and a lot of countries in South America.
 In either case, it’s possible to travel full time for more than a year in the sum that you would need to purchase a car or a designer handbag – something to think about the next time you make a big purchase 😉

-On that note, I’ll tell you a li’l story – I know diamond rings are all the craze these days but neither of us is fond of precious jewellery at all.
-Never ones to give in to convention or societal expectation, we bought engagement rings we loved for less than £10 (INR 1000) and put the rest of the money towards our travelling fund.
+On that note, I’ll tell you a li’l story – I know over-the-top weddings are all the trend these days.
+Never ones to give in to convention or societal expectation, we opted for a civil ceremony and put the rest of the money towards our travelling fund.
 There’s only one thing to take from this – don’t let societal stereotypes determine your life or persona; be unshakeable in your passions and unstoppable in your convictions.
 Listen to your gut and the magic will follow 🙂

 If you want to know why we opted for a simple wedding, read more about it in You Asked, We Answered